satinsiders/math-twin/README.md

 6. Draft the final stem and answer choices.
 7. Minify and validate the JSON payload.
 8. Optionally preview or persist any generated visuals.

+## Agents, Tools, and Pipeline Logic

+This section summarizes each agent and tool, and explains how the step runner orchestrates them.

+### Agents

+- ParserAgent: Extracts variables, relations, constraints, expected answer form, and basic difficulty/complexity features from the source problem + solution.
+- ConceptAgent: Summarizes the core concept and a canonical solution path as numbered steps.
+- TemplateAgent: Produces a structured template with symbolic parameters, their domains, an `answer_expression`, optional `operations`, and optional `visual` config; prompts are tuned to preserve original difficulty.
+- SampleAgent: Samples concrete parameter values that satisfy domains while avoiding degeneracy (e.g., 0/±1 coefficients that trivialize steps, perfect squares where they collapse radicals).
+- SymbolicSolveAgent: Solves the instantiated relation/expression exactly (SymPy‑readable) for variables required by `answer_expression`.
+- SymbolicSimplifyAgent: Simplifies a SymPy expression deterministically without unsafe algebraic assumptions.
+- OperationsAgent: Executes sequential operations, each optionally calling a named tool or evaluating a simple expression; writes outputs back into the state.
+- GraphVisionAgent: When a `graph_url` is provided, extracts series points/axes/best‑fit hints from an external image to assist template/operations.
+- StemChoiceAgent: Crafts the SAT‑style twin stem and plausible distractors at matched difficulty.
+- FormatterAgent: Emits the final minified JSON with `twin_stem`, `choices`, `answer_index`, `answer_value`, and `rationale` (plus any assets).
+- QAAgent: Validates each step (format, consistency, assets, answer references, parameter degeneracy) and returns `pass` or a concise failure reason.
+Failing feedback is fed into the next attempt.

+Agent definitions live in `twin_generator/agents.py`.
+Vision and accuracy‑critical agents are tagged with higher reasoning effort where helpful.

+### Tools

+Core tools (available to most agents):
+- calc_answer_tool: Evaluate a SymPy expression under parameters; prefers exact simplification, falls back to numeric.
+- render_graph_tool: Render a JSON graph spec (points/style/title) to a PNG file and return the path.
+- make_html_table_tool: Convert a JSON table spec into an escaped HTML `<table>` string.
+- symbolic_solve_tool: Solve symbolic equations exactly and return simplified solutions as JSON.
+- sample_function_points_tool: Sample `[x,y]` points from an analytic function of `x` with optional params/range.
+- fit_function_tool: Fit function families (polynomial, exponential, log, power, trig) to observed points; returns best equation, parameters, and suggested points.

+QA‑focused tools (used by QAAgent):
+- sanitize_params_tool: Keep only numeric‑coercible params (SymPy), reporting skipped keys.
+- validate_output_tool: Coerce/validate the formatter block (`twin_stem`, `choices`, `answer_index`, `answer_value`, assets).
+- check_asset_tool: Verify a local `graph_path` exists or `table_html` is non‑empty; remote URLs are accepted.
+- graph_consistency_tool: Best‑effort pixel‑difference check that a local graph image matches provided points (degrades gracefully without optional deps).
+- validate_answer_ref_tool: Ensure `answer_expression` is numeric‑like or references a known param/operation output by identifier.
+- detect_degenerate_params_tool: Flag parameter assignments that likely trivialize difficulty (0/±1, perfect‑square discriminants, radicals collapsing, etc.).
+- count_concept_steps_tool: Count numbered lines in ConceptAgent output to approximate step depth.
+- choices_truth_filter_tool: Ensure only one choice matches the computed answer; flags duplicate-correct distractors.
+- rationale_grounding_tool: Ensure the rationale uses only numbers present in params or the computed answer.
+- stem_number_grounding_tool: Ensure the stem introduces no new numbers beyond params/template literals (prevents leaking intermediate steps like scale factors).

+Tools live under `twin_generator/tools/` and are exposed via `agents.tool.function_tool`, which derives JSON schemas from Python type hints so the model can call them safely.

+### Pipeline Logic

+The step graph is defined in `twin_generator/pipeline.py` and executed by `twin_generator/pipeline_runner.py`:

+1. parse → ParserAgent on `problem_text` + `solution`.
+2. graph_analyze → GraphVisionAgent only when `graph_url` is provided; stores `graph_analysis` and common `observed_points` in `extras`; QA is skipped for this advisory step.
+3. concept → ConceptAgent over `parsed`.
+4. template → TemplateAgent using a restricted tool set; may incorporate `graph_analysis` into params/operations/visuals.
+5. sample → SampleAgent to produce numeric `params` preserving difficulty.
+6. symbolic → SymbolicSolveAgent then SymbolicSimplifyAgent; errors are captured as `symbolic_error` without hard‑failing the run.
+7. operations → OperationsAgent executes `operations`, calling registered tools and merging outputs into state (including `extras`).
+8. visual → If the template `visual.type` is `graph`, resolve any references (e.g., `"points": "graph_points"`) from state and render via `render_graph_tool`; if `table`, render HTML; if `graph_url` and no spec is requested, pass the URL directly.
+9. answer → Compute `answer` by evaluating `answer_expression` with `params` via `calc_answer_tool`; if `answer_expression` is an identifier present in `params`, use that value as a fallback.
+10. stem_choice → StemChoiceAgent generates `twin_stem`, `choices`, and `rationale` (optionally incorporating assets).
+11. format → FormatterAgent emits the final JSON and preserves assets.

+After each step (except ones marked to skip), QAAgent runs with its QA tool set.
+If QA fails, the runner attaches the feedback to the next attempt and retries the same step up to a limit (defaults to 5).
+Steps expected to emit JSON are retried earlier during parsing using a tolerant JSON loader/repairer.

 ## Output Format